(1841 - 1882)

 References & notes

+Service information from the Record.1 Personal details from family genealogists and the US Census of 1880.
 His presence at Antietam from documents offered for sale (2015) along with his shoulder straps by the Horse Soldier Antiques.
 Other details from a sketch in Portraits and Biographies of the Fire Underwriters of the City of Chicago (1895).
 The quote about his collection of POW items from the New York Times of 1 May 1892.
 His gravesite on Findagrave.
-War-era photographs of him are in the collection of the Connecticut Historical Society, and the MOLLUS Massachusetts Collection (Volume 113, pg.
-5815), at the US Army Heritage and Education Center, Carlisle, PA.
+His picture from a photograph in the MOLLUS Massachusetts Collection at the US Army Heritage and Education Center, Carlisle, PA.

 06/03/1882; Hartford, CT; burial in Cedar Hill Cemetery, Hartford, CT